bymi15/ehrscape_intro/docs/openehr/openehr_intro.md

 **ELEMENT**
 An Element is the leaf-node construct which is basicaaly a name/value pair with a defined datatype.
 The nature of the datatype determines the exact structure of the Element.

-## Code4Health Ehrscape domains and EhrExplorer
+## Operon Ehrscape domains and EhrExplorer

-   The [Code4Health Ehrscape](https://ehrscape.code-4-health.org/) openEHR service provided by [Marand](http:/marand.si) is configured to allow app developers to setup and work their own individual 'domain', populated with its own dummy patient data and openEHR content models and allows both read and write access to the data and for the upload of new openEHR content models.
+   The [Operon Ehrscape](https://ehrscape.code-4-health.org/) openEHR service provided by [Marand](http:/marand.si) is configured to allow app developers to setup and work their own individual 'domain', populated with its own dummy patient data and openEHR content models and allows both read and write access to the data and for the upload of new openEHR content models.

    Each Ehrscape domain has its own login and password and in the near future may also be accessed via an Ouath2 session from  trusted provider.